-During business hours HCS staff is available for inbound and outbound calls through an automatic rotating call system triaged by designated staff by calling (855) 322-4082 during normal business hours, Monday through Friday (except for holidays) from 8:00 a.m. a.m. to 5:00 p.m.
-All staff Members identify themselves by providing their first name, job title, and organization.
+HCS staff is available for inbound and outbound calls through an automatic rotating call system triaged by designated staff by calling (855) 322-4082 during normal business hours, Monday-Friday (except for holidays) from 8:00 a.m. a.m. to 5:00 p.m.
+All staff members identify themselves by providing their first name, job title, and organization.

-Molina offers TTY/TDD services for Members who are deaf, hard of hearing, or speech impaired.
+TTY/TDD access is available for Members who are deaf, hard of hearing, or speech impaired.
 Language assistance is also always available for Members.